hoganwr/OBOFoundry.github.io/ontology/apollo_sv.md

 ---
 #Apollo Structured Vocabulary

-An ontology of geographical entities implemented in Web Ontology Language 2 (OWL2) and based on Basic Formal Ontology (BFO).
 The developers aim to adhere to the OBO Foundry principles.